 As several of the Company's assets have now been held for more than five years (40% of the portfolio at 31 March 2013), the advisory fee rate chargeable has reduced for those assets.
-This resulted in a reduction in the advisory fee this year, as set out in Chart 11 below.
+This resulted in a reduction in the advisory fee this year.

 The performance fee, calculated as 20% of returns above a performance hurdle of 8% growth in net asset value per annum, totalled £1.4 million (2012: nil).
-For a more detailed explanation of how fees are calculated, please refer to Note 19 on page 81.
+For a more detailed explanation of how fees are calculated, please refer to Note 9.